On the Trail of Polish Fairy Tales

 A standard tourist trip through Poland will typically include several attractions tied with quaint little legends, but most visitors miss out on the background stories.
 In order to impress fellow travellers and make the most out of these sites, it is worth getting acquainted with the charmingly unconventional tales of Polish folklore.

-Mouse Tower is located on lake Gopło in the town of Kruszwica, in central Poland.
+Mouse Tower is located on Lake Gopło in the town of Kruszwica, in central Poland.
 The tower was built in the 14th century, well after the legendary prince’s time, indicating that the tale might be a calque of the unhappy fate of Hatto the Archbishop Mainz.

 2. Dragon Cave

-As tourists will have understood from the overabundance of dragon tchotchkes on sale in Kraków, the city was once home to a dragon.
+As tourists will have understood from the overabundance of dragon tchotchkes on sale in Kraków, the city was once home to one of these fearsome creatures.
 The beast was a real nuisance to the townsfolk and eventually got what was coming its way.
-In the most popular 16th century version of this legend, the dragon is tricked into eating a dummy sheep filled with tar and other innutritious things by an astute young shoemaker, and subsequently dies of indigestion.
+In the most popular, 16th-century version of this legend, the dragon is tricked into eating a dummy sheep filled with tar and other nefarious things by an astute young shoemaker – and the dragon subsequently dies of indigestion.
 As a reward, the cunning dragon slayer receives the hand of the daughter of Prince Krak, ruler of the city.

 3. The Devil’s Hand

 4. Wieliczka Salt Mine

 This sumptuous salt mine is linked to a fairy tale about a ring: the legend goes that Polish Prince Bolesław the Chaste once gave an engagement ring to a Hungarian Princess called Kinga.
-She promptly threw it into a salt mine in Hungary for reasons that vary from one version to another.
+She promptly threw it into a salt mine in Hungary, for reasons that vary from one version to another.
 The day after their wedding in Kraków, she ordered some men to dig the ground in the nearby town of Wieliczka.
 A salt block was dug up and, lo and behold, the ring was in it.
 ‘Here’s my dowry,’ she said, ‘build a salt mine here.’

 5. The Golden Duck

 Visitors of the Fryderyk Chopin Museum cannot fail but notice a small and woebegone golden duck sitting in a fountain near the main entrance.
 According the first printed version this fairy tale, dating back to 1925, a poor shoemaker finds out that this golden duck in fact a princess held captive by a spell.
 She can only be reverted to human form if she finds a man able to spend 100 ducats without sharing any of his acquisitions.
 The thrifty shoemaker, unable to spend this staggering sum on himself, eventually gives away most of the ducats to a beggar.

-6. Hercules’ Club
+6. Hercules’s Club

-A peculiarly shaped limestone pillar in the Ojców National Park is mentioned under the name ‘Falcon Rock’ in a fairy tale about Sir Twardowski penned by the 19th century writer and folklorist Kazimierz Władysław Wóycicki.
-The nobleman Twardowski sells his soul to the devil on condition that his soul be collected in Rome.
+A peculiarly shaped limestone pillar in the Ojców National Park is mentioned under the name ‘Falcon Rock’ in a fairy tale about Sir Twardowski penned by the 19th-century writer and folklorist Kazimierz Władysław Wóycicki.
+The nobleman Twardowski sells his soul to the devil on the condition that his soul be collected in Rome.
 The devil agrees and provides him with great riches and, to celebrate their agreement, turns a great rock upside down.

-Author: Marek Kępa, September 2015
+Written by Marek Kępa, Sep 2015